containers/podman.io/docs/index.md

 ### Testing the httpd container

 As you are able to see, the container does not have an IP Address assigned.
-The container is reachable via it's published port on your local machine.
+The container is reachable via its published port on your local machine.

 ```bash
 curl http://localhost:8080